Note: This article is not financial advice. Hubble Protocol does not endorse the tokens or platforms mentioned in this article.

 - Step 5: Provide additional USDH liquidity on Kamino.

-Repeating these steps allows users to acquire 20x leverage on their USDH-USDC liquidity position on Kamino.
-Accordingly, USDH should see a huge boost in liquidity as users take advantage of this opportunity.
+Repeating these steps allows users to acquire up to 20x leverage on their USDH-USDC liquidity position on Kamino.

-How Hubble is Becoming Solana's Premier Liquidity Solution
+How Hubble is Providing Solana's DeFi Community with Liquidity Solutions

 Over $40 million worth of USDH has been minted since Hubble first launched.
 During that same time, USDH's total trade volume surpassed $750 million.